AlaskaAirlines/auro-button/.github/CONTRIBUTING.md

 #### Push branch and submit pull request

-One you have committed new work to your feature branch, be sure to push your updates to the Azure repository.
+One you have committed new work to your feature branch, be sure to push your updates to your Github repository.
 Depending on your IDE or CLI configuration this may be a manual or automatic step.

-To submit a new pull request, please go to [https://itsals.visualstudio.com/](https://itsals.visualstudio.com/) to find your project.
-Within the project navigate to **REPOS > BRANCHES**.
-Hover over your branch and you should see `New pull request` appear to the right.
-Click on `New pull request`.
+To submit a new pull request, please go to [https://github.com/AlaskaAirlines/](https://github.com/AlaskaAirlines/) to find your project.
+Within the project navigate to the **PULL REQUESTS** tab and click on `New pull request` to the right.

 On the pull request page, the new pull request should be `[your-new-branch] into [master]`

 Please be sure to follow the **Pull Request template** that appears on the comment window.

-You must select up to two reviews from your team to validate that the update is correct, solves the problem presented by the story and meets all the requirements for a new merge.

 Finally, click the `Create` button.